-Perel states that anticipation is the mortar of desire.
-So building the tantalisation and tease (especially whilst sex is off the table) can break the cycle of pressure to have sex- so cuddles and kisses are guilt free and not associated with sexual pressure but with pleasure.
+Esther Perel states that anticipation is the mortar of desire.
+So building the tantalisation and tease (especially whilst sex is off the table) can break the cycle of pressure to have sex.
+This means cuddles and kisses are freed up and not associated with sexual pressure but with pleasure.

 She believes that sex as an act is focussed way too much on the body and our physiology.
 In fact, sex begins in the mind.

 So she suggests activating your sexual imagination by imagining ourselves in situations where we WANT sex.
 You might need to kick start this if it feels a bit rusty!

 5: Mix up how you initiate sex